PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-08 13:39:31
+Last updated: 2024-04-08 13:40:04
-Random Quote: Bro, bro, bro your broat, gently to the bar Hit on sluts, then do ten shots and... - Barney Stinson
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson